 It's tempting to start thinking of all of your costs as being necessary parts of delivering your product or service, but that isn't the case.
 It's important to represent only the costs that are integral to your product or service as direct costs.
 That way, you'll get a realistic picture of the actual profitability of your product or service.

 Let's look at one last example: a coffee shop.
 This business would include the costs of coffee, milk, sugar, and baristas in their direct costs.
-But it would not include things like marketing costs, rent, Internet access, or cleaning services - those items are overhead expenses.
+But it would not include marketing costs, rent, Internet access, or cleaning services - those items are overhead expenses.
 A manager's salary is also an overhead expense.

 Expenses are also referred to as overhead expenses or operating expenses.
-This includes things like rent, utilities, marketing, office supplies, and so on.
-Basically, an expense is money you spend in day-to-day business activities that aren't direct costs.
+This includes rent, utilities, marketing, office supplies, and so on.
+Basically, an expense is money you spend on day-to-day business activities that aren't direct costs.

 How direct costs and expenses calculate into your financials